abpframework/abp/docs/en/framework/ui/mvc-razor-pages/theming.md

 #### The IThemeSelector Service

-ABP Framework allows to use multiple themes together.
+ABP allows to use multiple themes together.
 This is why `options.Themes` is a list. `IThemeSelector` service selects the theme on the runtime.
 The application developer can set the `AbpThemingOptions.DefaultThemeName` to set the theme to be used, or replace the `IThemeSelector` service implementation (the default implementation is `DefaultThemeSelector`) to completely control the theme selection on runtime.

 ### Bundles

 [Bundling system](bundling-minification.md) provides a standard way to import style & script files into pages.
-There are two standard bundles defined by the ABP Framework:
+There are two standard bundles defined by the ABP:

 * `StandardBundles.Styles.Global`: The global bundle that includes the style files used in all the pages.
 Typically, it includes the CSS files of the Base Libraries.
 * `StandardBundles.Scripts.Global`: The global bundle that includes the script files used in all the pages.
 Typically, it includes the JavaScript files of the Base Libraries.